multiversx/mx-deprecated-wallet-prototype/README.md

 npm run electron:mac	On a MAC OS, builds your application and generates a .app file of your application that can be run on Mac

+npm run buildng  Builds the Angular app.
+Your built files are in the /dist folder.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.